 Google Earth is a geobrowser that offers satellite and aerial imagery, ocean bathymetry, and other geographic data over the internet to represent the Earth as a three-dimensional globe.
 Geobrowsers are also known as virtual globes or Earth browsers.
 Google Earth provides search capabilities and the ability to pan, zoom, rotate, and tilt the view of the Earth.
 It also offers tools for creating new data and a growing set of layers of data, such as volcanoes and terrain, that can be displayed in the 3D Viewer.
-Google Earth is available on the web for free as well for purchase in more advanced versions at the Google Earth web site.
+Google Earth Pro and other versions are available for free on the Google Earth Versions web page.

 When you launch Google Earth, the Earth appears in the 3D viewer within the Google Earth user interface, which also includes a set of panes, a menu, a toolbar, navigation controls, and a status bar.
 The 3D viewer shows you aerial and satellite imagery and information about places represented on the map as points, segmented lines, polygons, image overlays, photographs, and 3D models.
 When the terrain layer is activated, the landscape appears in three-dimensional relief.

 The Google Earth toolbar contains tools that perform tasks related to the configuration of the user interface, the creation of objects to place on the map in the 3D Viewer, recording a tour, showing historical imagery, showing sunlight in the 3D Viewer, a ruler for measuring lengths of lines and paths, emailing a representation of the 3D Viewer, saving or printing an image of the contents of the 3D Viewer, and viewing the data in Google Maps.